La chercheuse d’esprit, a Pantomime Ballet

 . . . qui viennent célébrer le Mariage des Epoux par des danses villageoises, et le Ballet finit par une contredanse générale. (‘. . . who come to celebrate the couple’s marriage with village dances, and the ballet ends with a general contredanse.’)

 Apart from Nicette’s opening dance, which clearly included some pantomime, all of the dancing in the ballet was apparently concentrated in the final divertissement, which was subject to alteration.
-What appears to be the original 1778 version is presented below, but some of the pieces are extant only in reduction (treble and bass).
+Five different versions can be discerned in the surviving materials, none of which can be dated precisely, although the relative chronology is fairly certain.
+The version presented below was certainly in existence by 1780, apparent from the Benaut’s compilation adapted for keyboard.
 There was a substantial amount of dancing here, such that a review from 1778 published in the MS (1779: 11/158) complained that “the divertissement that brings the action to an end should be shorter.”
-Later changes to the score appear to belong to the period after Gardel’s death in 1787, which are not presented here.
+At some point the first nine numbers were dropped, leaving only the tambourins and suite of allemandes, it seems.

 (MIDI full orchestra version)

-This is the first section of the “Air villageois” from the third-act divertissement of Jean-Benjamin de la Borde’s opera La cinquantaine (1771).
-Given the context and a playing time of about forty seconds, it was likely used for the entrance of the corps (twelve men and twelve women in the 1778 production).
+Given the context and a playing time of about forty seconds, this piece was likely used for the entrance of the corps (twelve men and twelve women in the 1778 production).

 2 Rondeau Allegro